Skip to main content

 Assistant Professor

 Andrew Estrada Phuong is an Assistant Professor in the Department of Education Studies at the University of California, San Diego.
-He earned a Master's degree from Harvard University and a Ph.D. from UC Berkeley.
+He earned a master’s degree from Harvard University and a Ph.D. from the University of California, Berkeley.

-Dr. Phuong’s research spans multiple disciplines including STEM (e.g., Computer Science, Data Science, Mathematics, Statistics), the Humanities, and the Social Sciences.
-Committed to organizational transformation, he leverages multilevel modeling and qualitative research to explain how professional development innovations increase the adoption of evidence-based practices.
-In over a dozen college STEM courses, his research has demonstrated that adaptive professional development can enhance teaching effectiveness, which positively impacts students’ success at scale.
+Committed to organizational transformation, he uses multilevel modeling and qualitative research to explain how professional development innovations increase the adoption of evidence-based practices.
+Across more than a dozen college STEM courses, his research has demonstrated that adaptive professional development can enhance teaching effectiveness and positively impact student success at scale.

-At UC San Diego, Dr. Phuong teaches undergraduate and graduate courses that cover topics such as research design, introductory and advanced quantitative methods, measurement and assessment methods, organizational change and leadership, learning sciences, coaching, counseling, advising, design-based research, and professional development.
-He also collaborates with cross-campus partners to develop interdisciplinary curriculum and support student success.
+At UC San Diego, Dr. Phuong teaches undergraduate and graduate courses on topics including research design, introductory and advanced quantitative methods, measurement and assessment, organizational change and leadership,learning sciences, coaching, counseling, advising, design-based research, and professional development.